Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-05RIKX2c9o0.md

 ### Transcript

-> oh plans for small hub storage container uh you mean the the the thing we have in the hub or a small hub storage container we have one in the hub right now or i don't get it
+> oh plans for small hub storage container, you mean the the the thing we have in the hub or a small hub storage container we have one in the hub right now or i don't get it